-- Be Safe: Water events can present many potential safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
+- Be Safe: Water events can present many possible safety hazards to residents.
+The potential for electric shock and slips and falls are very real.
 Keep in mind, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off all power to affected areas of the property.
-Don’t operate your television or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Be sure to turn off all power to affected areas of the home.
+Never operate the television or other electrical appliances while you are standing on wet flooring.

-- Air Conditioning: Turn your air conditioner on to assist drying during the summer or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to assist drying in the summer or in more humid regions.

-- Clothing/Fabrics: Transfer wet items to a dry place.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Relocate wet items to a dry place.
+Don’t let draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic wrap or plastic bags under the legs of larger furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some helpful tips to help handle with the situation:
+While you are waiting for help to arrive, below are some suggestions to help handle with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are real.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water that was used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are very real.
 Only perform tasks that can be completed safely.

-- Electronics/Appliances: Never use any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

 - Carpets: Avoid walking on carpet when possible.
 Do not use ”DIY” home carpet cleaners.

-- Doors: Shut doors in affected areas to contain smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to contain smoke odors as much as possible.

-- Food Items: Do not consume food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Never consume any food exposed to smoke or canned items that have been subjected to excessive heat.

-- Pets: Transfer any pets to a safe environment until your property has been cleaned and restored.
+- Pets: Transfer any pets to a safe environment until your home has been fully cleaned and restored.

 - Windows: If possible, open windows to ventilate.